sahrendt0/Scripts/README.md

 mkpl.pl . . . . . . . .
 Sets up perl skeleton script<br>
 mkpm.pl . . . . . . . .
 Sets up a perl module template with comments and standard info<br>
 pf2g.pl . . . . . . . .
 Takes a list of pfam IDs and maps them to go terms<br>
+print_all.R . . . . . .
+Loads Bio3D module and plots PCA using a variety of pre-defined color schemes<br>
 process_kegg.pl . . . .
 Process a KEGG record file<br>
 showPool.pl . . . . . .
 Takes pool input and highlights residues in Pymol<br>
 spc2us.pl . . . . . . . renamer script used for replacing spaces w/ underscores in filenames<br>